flame-engine/flame/doc/components.md

 [PositionComponent](./components.md#PositionComponent).

-Every `Component` has a few methods that you can optionally implement, which are used by the `BaseGame` class.
-If you are not using `BaseGame`, you can use these methods on your own game loop if you wish.
+Every `Component` has a few methods that you can optionally implement, which are used by the `FlameGame` class.
+If you are not using `FlameGame`, you can use these methods on your own game loop if you wish.

 ![Component Lifecycle Diagram](images/diagram.png)